 To take the taxi example mentioned above, she is offering concierge service to her holiday rental guests.

 Of course, there is a section about booking the place itself, with descriptions, photos and a booking form but the blog is not about her but about her guests and what they could do to make their stay in the city as memorable as possible.

 Do you have an online business?
 Are you struggling to differentiate yourself?

 I would love to hear from you and find out what is working and not working for your business.

-Book a free discovery call here
+Book a free clarity call here

 Simply enter your details below: